Skillet Shepherd's Pie Recipe

 - 3/4 cup shredded cheddar cheese

 - 1. In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Stir in the corn, peas, ketchup, Worcestershire sauce and garlic.
-Reduce heat; cover and cook for 5 minutes.
+Reduce heat to medium-low; cover and cook for 5 minutes.

 - 2. Combine the cornstarch, bouillon and water until well blended; stir into beef mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
 Stir in sour cream and heat through (do not boil).

 Spread mashed potatoes over the top; sprinkle with cheese.
 Cover and cook until potatoes are heated through and cheese is melted.